Spotlighting Welders: The Muscle of Our Modern Workforce

-Welders contribute to most manufactured products and industrial goods, and they help piece together the infrastructure that connects us all.
+Welders are an important part of our workforce because they contribute to most manufactured products and industrial goods, and they help piece together the infrastructure that connects us all.
 That bridge you take to work, and the foundation of your apartment building — both are held together by some seriously strong welds.

 Because of their work joining all types of materials, welders leave their mark on nearly every industry: